Autumn Body-Type Guide: Thriving in Vata Season

 Prepare for autumn with this Ayurvedic seasonal guide.
 Learn how Vata season affects each body type and discover personalised diet, routine, and herbal tips.

-Autumn is Vata season in Ayurveda -- dry, cool, windy, and changeable.
-All body types need more warmth, routine, and grounding during this time, but the specifics vary.
-Vata types are most vulnerable; Pitta types often feel relief; Kapha types should stay active.
-Find Your Body Type for personalised autumn guidance.
+Autumn is Vata season in Ayurveda.
+The air turns dry, cool, windy and changeable.
+Every body type needs more warmth, more routine, more grounding.
+Vata types feel it most, Pitta types often feel relief, Kapha types should stay active.
+Find Your Body Type for guidance that actually fits you.

 Why Autumn Matters in Ayurveda

-In Ayurvedic seasonal wisdom (Ritucharya), autumn is the critical transitional season that can set the tone for your health through winter.
-As summer's heat fades and the air becomes cool, dry, and windy, the qualities of Vata dosha (Air + Ether) accumulate in the environment and, inevitably, in your body.
+In Ayurvedic seasonal wisdom (Ritucharya), autumn is the bridge season.
+What you do here sets the tone for your whole winter.
+As summer's heat fades and the air turns cool, dry and windy, the qualities of Vata dosha (Air + Ether) start piling up in the environment.
+Then, inevitably, in your body.

-This is the principle of "like increases like" -- the dry, cold, light, and mobile qualities of autumn amplify Vata in everyone, regardless of body type.
-If unaddressed, this accumulation can lead to a cascade of Vata-related issues: dry skin, constipation, anxiety, insomnia, and joint stiffness.
+This is the principle of "like increases like".
+The dry, cold, light, mobile qualities of autumn amplify Vata in everyone, no matter your body type.
+If you ignore the shift, the accumulation shows up as dry skin, constipation, anxiety, insomnia, joint stiffness.
+A familiar list, if you've ever wondered why October leaves you feeling brittle.

 How Autumn Affects Each Body Type